RhythmD22/Magnate/README.md

 Magnate is a lightweight web application designed for anyone who wants to take control of their finances.
 Magnate is a spinoff of the Financier project, building upon its foundation to create a more mature and developed version with enhanced features.
 The app runs entirely in the browser using `localStorage` for data persistence, requiring no server setup.
 It also includes Progressive Web App (PWA) support for mobile installation.

+## Google Analytics

+This application includes Google Analytics tracking to monitor basic usage metrics and improve user experience.
+Please note that no personal or financial data is shared with Google Analytics - only general page usage and navigation metrics are collected.

 ## Getting Started

 1. Clone this repository.